Breethe App Review: Important Things You Need to Know

 Insight Timer is a less a meditation app and more of a social platform for meditation teachers to upload their own content for meditators to follow.

-At the time of writing the app claimed to log more meditation hours than any other app and hosted almost 25,000 meditations.
+The app logs more meditation hours than any other app and hosted almost 25,000 meditations.
 You can follow specific instructors, search for guided meditations by length or style, or meditate to background music or with the app’s customizable timer.

 Many people love Insight Timer because all of the platform’s standalone meditations are available for free.
-If you want to follow a multi-day course, you’ll need to sign up for a $59.99 annual membership.
+If you want to follow a multi-day course, you’ll need to sign up for a $59.99 annual or $9.99 monthly membership.

 However, the app has less of a sense of cohesion than its competitors because of the range of people guiding meditations.
 This means that small details like production quality can differ dramatically, which might make it take you longer to find meditations you like.